Tadwork/MLZoomCampSolutions/capstone/README.md

 - OPTIONAL: run `poetry export --without-hashes --format=requirements.txt > requirements.txt` to update requirements.txt dependencies if any changes
 - notebook.ipynb contains prototype code used to run EDA, and test various models and parameter combinations
 - run `cd capstone` to set the current directory to the capstone folder
-- run `python3 train.py` to create or update the model and dv
+- run `python3 train.py` to create or update the model
-- run `python3 convert.py -i [INPUT_MODEL_FILE_NAME] -o model.tflite` relative to the current directory
+- run `python3 convert.py -i [INPUT_MODEL_FILE_NAME] -o model.tflite` to convert the model to a tflite compatible model

 ## Test